apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What we know about Biden and House Speaker Mike Johnson's working relationship**
+**Sam Bankman-Fried's defense team fails to land a blow as he takes the stand**

-You can read more about it [here](https://www.nbcnews.com/politics/white-house/know-biden-johnsons-working-relationship-rcna122426).
+You can read more about it [here](https://www.cnbc.com/2023/10/26/sam-bankman-fried-defense-team-fails-to-land-a-blow-as-he-takes-stand.html).

 ## Requirements
 - Python 3.8